static-motion/PizzaApp/README.md

 - Promotes reusability and consistent behavior across the application.

 📝 **Notes:**
-- This tier is intended to provide shared data and functinality among all of the other **Tiers**.
+- This tier is intended to provide shared data and functionality among all of the other **Tiers**.
 - The **Cross-Cutting Tier** may be referenced by any other **Tier**, even by newly introduced **Tiers** by the future architects and developers.
 - Shared libraries and functionalities may also be stored in the **Cross-Cutting Tier**.